Explore with your senses: Sight

-Now that you’ve challenged yourselves to some fun sensory activities, it’s time to test your sight on your local Trail adventure!
-Use it to hunt down the sneaky Clues, scan around for enemy agents, examine evidence closely and search through your surroundings for the buried treasure.
+Now that you’ve challenged yourselves to some fun sensory activities, it’s time to test your sight on a Trail adventure!
+Use it to hunt down the sneaky clues, scan around for enemy agents, examine evidence closely and search through your surroundings for the buried treasure.

 But, while you’re out and about, try to stay conscious of everything you’re looking at.
 Have you noticed that historical building before?
 Have you realised how many types of plants are around you?
 Did you spot any wildlife scampering around?
 What about all the people walking past you – are they out on a mission for HQ too?

 Keep your eyes peeled for more fun with your senses!

 Our journey through the senses may be over, but you can still go back and test out your skills as a qualified sensory explorer.
 Follow this link to keep exploring the five senses.